wslh-bio/dryad/README.md

 ![Workflow](/assets/dryad_workflow_2.0.0.png)

-### Read trimming and quality assessment
+### Read trimming and cleaning
 Read trimming and cleaning is performed using [BBtools v38.76](https://jgi.doe.gov/data-and-tools/bbtools/) to trim reads of low quality bases and remove PhiX contamination.
-Then [FastQC v0.11.8](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is used assess the quality of the raw and cleaned reads.
 After processing, the reads are used by each pipeline as needed.
 *Note: Both pipelines can be run automatically in parallel using the snp_reference parameter.*

 ### Core genome alignment and phylogenetic tree construction